We offer a wide range of services and support for people of all ages living in Scotland with sight loss.

 Below are some of the main services we offer:

-If you live in Edinburgh and the Lothians you can also call 0131 652 3140 or email email@example.com
+Living with sight loss can involve a lot of extra expense.
+If you live in Edinburgh and the Lothians, we can advise you on all types of benefits enquiries.
+Please call 0131 652 3140 or email Lothian.email@example.com.

 RNIB Scotland's Education and Family Services works with children and their families from the point of diagnosis, on through the young person's school, college and university education.
 They also support our Haggeye youth forum.